bertelschmitt/multistreamYOLO/README.md

 To speed up training, it is recommended to use a **GPU with CUDA** support.
 For example on [AWS](/2_Training/AWS/) you can use a `p2.xlarge` instance (Tesla K80 GPU with 12GB memory).
 Inference is very fast even on a CPU with approximately ~2 images per second.
 If you want to use your own machine, follow the instructions at [tensorflow.org/install/gpu](https://www.tensorflow.org/install/gpu) to install CUDA drivers.
 Make sure to install the [correct version of CUDA and cuDNN](https://www.tensorflow.org/install/source#linux).
 Note: This repo has not been tested with anything else than pure metal GPUs.

+MultiDetect.py offers you audible prompts.
+For that, it uses the pydub library.
+Pydub can't function withoout working audio either.
+If no audio is found, pydub will complain with a

+`
+RuntimeWarning: Couldn't find ffplay or avplay - defaulting to ffplay, but may not work `
+You can safely ignore the warning, or you can install ffmpeg:

+`
+sudo apt install ffmpeg
+`

 ### Installation

 You have two choices.
-You can graft it upon an existing TrainYourOwnYOLO installation like so:

 ### Either

+You can graft multistreamYOOLO upon an existing TrainYourOwnYOLO installation like so:

 - Rename .../TrainYourOwnYOLO/2_Training/src/keras_yolo3/yolo.py to yolo.py.ori, and replace the file with the [new version from thios repo](https://github.com/bertelschmitt/multistreamYOLO/blob/master/2_Training/src/keras_yolo3/yolo.py) This is the modified YOLO object that does all the work.
 It should be a drop-in, bolt-on replacement, compatible with the current BuildYourOwnYOLO version.
 - Add the complete content of [.../TrainYourOwnYOLO/3_Inference](https://github.com/bertelschmitt/multistreamYOLO/tree/master/3_Inference), including the [MDResource](https://github.com/bertelschmitt/multistreamYOLO/tree/master/3_Inference/MDResource) folder to .../TrainYourOwnYOLO/3_Inference.
 This brings in MultiDetect.py and a feww attendant files.
 MultiDetect.conf is the config file of MultiDetect.py, and it's where the magic happens.
 [See in-depth explanantion here]https://github.com/bertelschmitt/multistreamYOLO/blob/master/MultiDetect.md).
 There are a few conf file versions for multiple scenarios for you to play with.
 Edit to your use case and liking, and rename to MultiDetect.conf.